+Prior to statistical analysis, GHG flux and soil environmental control data were aggregated based on seasons (wet and dry) and phases (transitory; 0-28 days from the date of fertilization, and background; more than 28 days after fertilization).
+Despite monitoring soil NO3 and NH4 on a monthly basis throughout the measurement period, these data were aggregated (later in the text referred to as soil mineral N) to overcome skewness introduced by soil NH4+, which was mostly below the detection limit of the reflectometer at majority of the sampling time points.
 Data was checked for normality and homogeneity of variance (homoscedasticity) across treatment groups, seasons, and phases before implementing parametric tests (i.e. linear mixed effects model (LMEMs), and one-way analysis of variance (ANOVA)).
 Normality of the respective data was inspected by use of diagnostic plots (histograms and quantile-quantile plots), and the Shapiro-Wilk normality test, while heteroscedasticity was determined with the Levene test and by inspecting residual plots of fitted values.
 In case of heteroscedasticity and non-normal distribution of the data, either a logarithmic or a Tukey transformation was applied on the dataset.
 However, if normality of the data and homogeneity of variance were not restored by the transformations, an equivalent non-parametric statistical test was selected.
 The Spearman's correlation coefficient test was used to check the relationship between the measured background soil GHG fluxes and soil environmental controls.

-To determine differences in mean soil GHG fluxes between treatments, one way ANOVA test was used with GHG species and treatments included in the model as response and predictor variables, respectively.
-In order to determine the effect of the added nutrients on soil GHG fluxes (CO2, CH4, and N2O), soil CO2 sources (heterotrophic and autotrophic), and soil environmental controls (water filled pore space, soil temperature, and nitrates), LMEMs were employed.
-LMEMs effectively deal with temporal pseudo-replication (coming from repeated measurements) hence safeguard against inflation of the degrees of freedom, which would significantly compromise the power of the statistical test.
+To determine differences in mean soil GHG fluxes between treatments, one way ANOVA test was used with GHG species and treatments included in the model as response and predictor variables respectively.
+In order to determine the effect of the added nutrients on soil GHG fluxes (CO2, CH4, and N2O), soil CO2 sources (heterotrophic and autotrophic), and soil environmental controls (water filled pore space, soil temperature, and mineral N), LMEMs were employed.
+LMEMs effectively deal with temporal pseudo-replication (coming from repeated measurements) hence safeguard against inflation of the degrees of freedom, which would dramatically compromise the power of the statistical test.
 Added nutrients (treatments), seasons (wet and dry), CO2 sources (autotrophic and heterotrophic) and phases (transitory and background) were included in the LMEMs as fixed effects while sampling days and replicate plots were included as random effects.
 Some of the LMEMs were extended to either include a variance function (to account for variation in the response variable per level of the fixed effect), or a first order temporal auto regressive process (to control for correlation between closely spaced measurements in time) or both.
 The extensions were included in the LMEMs on the premise that they improved the relative goodness of model fit based on Akaike Information Criteria (AIC).

-All the statistical data analyses were performed using R 3.6.3 (R Development Core Team, 2019) using nlme' and 'car' packages for LMEMs and one-way ANOVA tests, respectively.
+All the statistical data analyses were performed using R 3.6.3 (R Development Core Team, 2019).
 Throughout the paper, statistical significance in all the tests was inferred if $p \le 0.05$.
-Annual soil GHG fluxes were estimated through a trapezoidal interpolation on the measured monthly soil GHG fluxes.